yonasBSD/ddoc/website/src/edit.md

 - `--previous-page` links to the prevous page according to the order defined by the page's list
 - `--next-page` links to the next page
+- `--search` opens the search dialog (and its presence triggers the inclusion of a search script)

 ## Javascript call